Merkel, Sarkozy say no more aid until Greece decides on euro

 European leaders were angered by Papandreou's surprise unilateral announcement on Monday of a referendum on a bailout deal reached with euro zone leaders at a summit last week.

-German Chancellor Angela Merkel told the same news conference that Germany wanted to stabilise the euro zone with Greece as a member, but stabilising the euro was ultimately more important than rescuing Greece.
+German Chancellor Angela Merkel told the same news conference that Germany wanted to stabilize the euro zone with Greece as a member, but stabilizing the euro was ultimately more important than rescuing Greece.

 Sarkozy said that if a referendum is held, it should be on whether Greece stays in the euro zone or leaves.
 Europe could not endure a long period of uncertainty and he was pleased that Papandreou had indicated that if a referendum is held, it would be around December 4/5.